- Saturday, October 27, 2018 at 3 pm

 What to Expect

-Whether this is your first visit to Wichita Grand Opera or you’re a regular patron, we have all the information you need to plan your evening, from what to wear and where to eat, to what seat to choose and where to park.
+Whether this is your first visit to Wichita Grand Opera or you’re a regular patron, we have all the information you need to plan your evening.

 Before the Opera